franciscoxavier04/pm-BIM/docs/system-admin-guide/authentication/scim/README.md

 This authentication method is intended exclusively for use with OpenID Connect setups.
 The SCIM client must be able to obtain a JWT from the OpenID Connect provider (e.g., Keycloak) that meets all of the following conditions:

 1. The `sub`  claim contains the value specified in the Subject Claim configuration.
-2. The `aud`  claim includes the Client ID from your OpenID Connect provider configuration.
+2. The `aud`  claim includes OpenProject's Client ID from your OpenID Connect provider configuration.
 3. The `scope` claim includes `scim_v2`.

+This could for example be achieved by performing a client credentials token request towards the identity provider.
+In the case of Keycloak as an IDP, the sub claim would then equal to the UUID of the service account that's associated to the client obtaining the token.